thepittnews/graphics/doc.md

 - Alert the desk editors for the graphic's story that Online Visuals is ready to publish.
 - Once the graphic has been inserted, alert the writer that their work is complete.

+---

+##### Publishing process: writer

+1. Start a new Git branch in the `pittnews434/graphics` GitHub repository on your computer.
+1. Create a new folder for your project, and then create the graphic.
+1. Commit and push the branch to Github, and open up a Pull Request for your branch.
+1. Alert the editor that the project is now ready for review.
+1. Have editing comments back and forth with the editor.
+1. Editor will alert once graphic is in the "copy" stage, and writer is "deadline complete."